 Now, let's get into how to increase pitching velocity in a little more detail...

-Here are 22 ways to improve pitching velocity to point you and your son in the direction of success:
+Here's 22 ways how to improve pitching velocity and throw harder to point you or your son in the direction of success:

 1. Increase body mass